danspect/fonts/README.md

 | `-h, --help`        | Show this help message and exit                                           |

 > [!TIP]
-> You can check available fonts after installation by running fc-list.
+> You can check available fonts after installation by running `fc-list`.

 ### Examples